 The restoration brought back the original appearance of the paintings and murals adorning the capital.
 Also, they also did some much-needed repair work to the marble on the outside.
 They are doing work on a lot of the skylights of the dome structures.
 The carpeting was replaced to match the original appearance.
 In the renovations, they moved offices and made almost 40,000 square feet for public gathering spaces.
 They are still completing finishing work.

 The Governors Reception Room

 Visiting the Minnesota State Capitol

 Self-guided tours are available.
 They give you the opportunity to see things at your own pace without the groups.
-If you want to get more access, I recommend taking one of the Free Tour’s.
-They are available on the top of the hour, every hour.
-Going on a tour will get you Governors Reception room and inside the floor of the Senate and House of Representatives.
+If you want to get more access, I recommend taking one of the Free Tour.
+They are available at the top of the hour, every hour.
+Going on a tour will get you governor’s Reception room and inside the floor of the Senate and House of Representatives.
 They are normally closed to the public.

 The grand re-opening of the Minnesota State Capitol is on August 11th-13th.
 You will see it in its original splendor.
 Walking around, you will see the capital as it looked 112 years ago.
 They will also have the roof access opened back up to tours so you can get a glimpse of the golden statute.